The Sisterhood of the Traveling Pants (novel): Plot summary

+Production

-Ann Brashares got the idea for the novel while working as an editor when colleague Jodi Anderson, proposed the concept of a group of girlfriends who share a pair of jeans.
+Ann Brashares got the idea for the novel while working as an editor when colleague Jodi Anderson proposed the concept of a group of girlfriends who share a pair of jeans.
 This was based on some of Anderson's own college experiences.
 Brashares decided to write the book herself.
 Anderson was compensated with a small bonus and a promotion.
 Brashares later said, "I loved the idea.
 A shirt can more easily fit different people, but jeans are more judgmental.
 It totally captured my fancy."